kauecastro/notonlyapaper-luci/README.md

 # NotOnlyAPaper - luci API Docs.

-Luci API is an REST API designed to serve data and insights to NotOnlyAPaper.
+Luci API is an REST API written in NodeJS designed to serve data and insights to NotOnlyAPaper.

 ## Setup